 Figure 3.
-Genome-to-T-number (G2T) model regression and accuracy. a) T-number as a function of genome length in log-log scale (natural log) obtained from tailed phage capsid 3D reconstructions (black product signs).
+Genome-to-T-number (G2T) model and accuracy. a) T-number as a function of genome length in log-log scale (natural log) obtained from n = 37 tailed phage capsid 3D reconstructions (black product signs).
 The data is available in Data File 1.
 Vertical lines are displayed every 10 kbp as guide to the eye.
-The dotted black line corresponds to the linear regression of the power function model in log-log scale (Eq.
+The dotted black line corresponds to the linear regression of the power function (G2T) model in log-log scale (Eq.
 2).
-The gray band indicates the 95% confidence interval of the regression.
-The values of best fit (a and b), coefficient of determination (R2), and number of structures (n) are displayed in the legend. b) Mean relative error, MRE, of the linear regression model in panel a) as a function of the size of the training set, n (blue squares).
+The gray band indicates the 95% confidence interval of the regression. b) Mean relative error, MRE, of the G2T model as a function of the size of the training set, n (blue squares).
 The error bars represent the standard deviation of the mean relative error.
-The solid, gray line corresponds to an exponential decay model capturing the trend of the mean relative error.
-The model, values of best fit (p, q, w), and coefficient of determination (R2) are displayed in the legend.
+The solid, gray line corresponds to the fitted exponential decay model. a-b) The equations fitted, values of best fit, and coefficient of determination (R2) are displayed in each legend.